broberts23/broberts23/README.md

 - 📫 Reach out me on LinkedIn 😁

-- ⚡ Fun fact: I started my carrer at as L1 Support for a small MSP before transitioning to Cloud Engineering
+- ⚡ Fun fact: I started my career as L1 Support for a small MSP

 - :bulb: Although my primary focus is certification and writing Azure blogs, my areas of interest/learning for future blogs are: